thdotnet/azure-docs.pt-br/articles/aks/use-pod-security-policies.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Para desabilitar a política de segurança pod, use o [atualizar az aks] [ az-aks-update] comando novamente.
+Para desabilitar a política de segurança pod, use o [az aks atualizar][az-aks-update] comando novamente.
 A seguinte exemplo desabilita o pod política de segurança no nome do cluster *myAKSCluster* no grupo de recursos denominado *myResourceGroup*:

 ```azurecli-interactive
 az aks update \